 Summer is considered to be a "cross-over period" as related to the federal fiscal year and will be treated as a 'trailer' to the preceding academic year (Fall/Spring).
-Current (continuing) student status must be confirmed for students seeking financial assistance during the summer semesters.
 The following steps must be completed:

-- Current Year FAFSA in place and all required paperwork completed - Upcoming Year FAFSA completed and processed prior to submission of "Summer Aid Request" form. - Pre-register for a minimum of six (6) semester hours over the entire summer - Completed registration by posted deadline for summer enrollment for a specific year. - "Summer Aid Request" Form submitted with summer schedules(s) attached prior to posted deadline for summer enrollment for a specific year.
-Summer Aid Request Form available at www.lit.edu.
+- Current Year FAFSA in place and all required paperwork completed - · Upcoming Year FAFSA completed and processed prior to submission of "Summer Aid Request" form.

+- Pre-register for a minimum of six (6) semester hours over the entire summer - Completed registration by posted deadline for summer enrollment for a specific year. - "Summer Aid Request" form submitted with summer schedules(s) attached prior to posted deadline for summer enrollment for a specific year.
+Summer Aid Request form available at www.lit.edu.